Cal-CS-61A-Staff/seating/README.md

 A blank value is interpreted as FALSE.
 Student preferences are given in terms of these labels, and are used to match students to seats.
 It's helpful while creating your room to preview it on the `Import rooms` page.

+On the `Import Rooms` page, you can preview the seating chart for a room by specifying a room name, Google Sheets URL, and sheet name.
+Create the room when you're sure it's ready.

 If you created your own room sheet because it previously did not exist, we would appreciate you adding the sheet to the [master doc](https://drive.google.com/open?id=1cHKVheWv2JnHBorbtfZMW_3Sxj9VtGMmAUU2qGJ33-s).